lgeerligs/statesegmentation/README.md

 # statesegmentation

-The State Segmentation package contains the implementation of a a greedy search algorithm (GSBS) to segment a timeseries into states with stable activity patterns.
+The statesegmentation package contains the implementation of a a greedy search algorithm (GSBS) to segment a timeseries into states with stable activity patterns.

 You can find more information about the method here: